 Calendar events and server-side contacts (contacts not saved directly to your computer) will migrate.
 If you have subfolders in your contacts, all of your contacts will be migrated, but the folder structure will need to be recreated.
-Personal Distribution lists/groups will not migrate.
-You will have to recreate them as a Google Group.
+Personal Distribution lists/groups may not migrate, in which case you would need to recreate them as a Gmail Contact group with instructions here.

 Will I still have my folders and the content within?

 Yes - in Gmail, they are called "labels."
-If you connect with an email client (Apple Mail, Windows Mail, Outlook, etc.) they will appear and behave as folders.
+They will appear and behave as folders.

 What will happen to my Public Folder?

 Public folders are not supported in Gmail.
 They will be converted to shared mailboxes and calendars and all messages in the public folders will be migrated.

 Email will migrate in the last in, first out method.
 You will see your most recent emails appear in your mailbox first as it migrates messages from newest to oldest.